-Figure 19 shows a diagrammatic representation of a one-directional chain.
+Figure 13 on page 256 shows a diagrammatic representation of a one-directional chain.

-Figure 19.
+Figure 13.
 Example of one-directional chain

 Unless the value of P in each generation is assigned to a separate pointer variable for each generation, the generations of STR can be accessed only in the order in which the list was created.
 For the above example, the following statements can be used to access each generation in turn: